WPsites/Resize-images-before-upload/readme.txt

 == Changelog ==

+= 0.7 =
+* Added additional options that can be defined in wp-config.php for quality and max file size
+* Removed the option to disable the functionality provided by this plugin on the media upload page as it seemed impossible to integrate into the new media system
+* Fixed the problems with the new media upload system

 = 0.6 =
 * Added the ability to override the resize width and height in the wp-config.php file.